shiggl/melee-tools/README.md

 <details> <summary> Click Here for a Video Demonstration</summary> <div align="center"> <video src="https://user-images.githubusercontent.com/127040488/227736752-282cbebe-df74-4be7-898f-ec5a0fc71a23.mp4"></div></details>

 ### Step 4B - Basics of Model UVs
+**If you are making a mod in the style of Animelee, this step is very important.**

 ---